Gulf Tower

-Lighting
+Weather beacon

 Prior to the late 1970s, the entire multistory "step-pyramid/mausoleum" structure at the top of the building was neon-illuminated, changing colors to provide a weather forecast that could be seen for many miles.
 This concept was developed by the building manager Edward H. Heath.
 He used the Gulf Oil colors to create a simplified forecast: steady blue meant colder and fair; flashing blue meant colder with precipitation; steady orange meant warmer and fair; flashing orange meant warmer with precipitation.
 Subsequently, in an effort to conserve energy, the weather forecasting role had been limited to the weather beacon at the pinnacle of the pyramid, which would glow blue for precipitation and red for fair weather.
 Although the terraced sides were once again illuminated at night (by means of spotlights), the entire pyramid structure no longer changed color with the weather (the pinnacle beacon still had that function).

-Since 2001, the opening of PNC Park across the Allegheny River, fans have noticed that after Pittsburgh Pirates home-runs, the "beam" light flashes in celebration.
-Recently it was revealed that the afternoon and evening receptionist at the lobby desk was the one responsible for this fan favorite, following the games on her cabinet radio.
-The slogan "Flash the beam, Regina – that one's out of here!" has gained popularity among Pirates fans recently.
+Since the 2001 opening of PNC Park across the Allegheny River, after Pittsburgh Pirates home runs, the "beam" light flashes in celebration.
+Regina Taylor, a receptionist at the lobby desk who listens to games on the radio, is behind this.
+Pirates announcer Lanny Frattare, after he learned who was responsible, started saying, "Flash the beam, Regina – that one's out of here!" after a Pirates home run at home.

 The KDKA Weather Beacon, the most recent weather beacon to adorn the pyramid atop the tower, was officially dedicated on July 4, 2012.
-In partnership with KDKA-TV, the Gulf Tower has been retrofit with a modern, automated LED weather beacon that will tell a more complete forecast than ever before.
-The Design concepts were created & implemented by the Design Team of Cindy Limauro and Christopher Popowich of C & C Lighting, LLC.
-A Pittsburgh based company.
-It will also feature holiday displays.
-Hearkening back to the original 1950's beacon, the entire pyramid will once again change colors at night depending on the current weather conditions.
-The new color-coded, tiered system works as such:
+In partnership with KDKA-TV, the Gulf Tower was retrofit with a modern, automated LED weather beacon able to tell a more complete forecast than ever before.
+It also features holiday displays.
+Hearkening back to the original 1950's beacon, the entire pyramid once again changes colors at night depending on the current weather conditions: